josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_prevent_the_catfishing.md

 it's interrupting st mortiz; kindly fuck off.

 (oh shit, wait...is that not white enough? too european? better put in another channel panel meeting to discuss.)

+---

+we bow have the "killed by a man in an arranged death" (which idk sounds like murder, guys) story.

+beautiful.

+and how are you justifying this being a normal algorithmic artefact?

+---